 Performing Line Clearance

+What is line clearance when broken down into its components?
 Line clearance can be done in a few different ways, but it almost always comes down to three parts: clearing, cleaning, and checking.
 And all are rather simple steps as long as they are thoroughly performed each and every time.

 Clearing